mnot/I-D/rfc5988bis/draft.md

 Link applications ought to consider the attack vectors opened by automatically following, trusting, or otherwise using links gathered from HTTP headers.
-In particular, Link header fields that use the "anchor" parameter to associate a link's context with another resource should be treated with due caution.
+In particular, Link header fields that use the "anchor" parameter to associate a link's context with another resource are to be treated with due caution.

 The Link header field makes extensive use of IRIs and URIs.
 See {{RFC3987}} for security